 New York cats get more treats.

-I don’t know if there was a coordinated effort by all the cats in NYC to sit on the keyboards of everyone working from home this month, but for some reason, their owners went to PetSmart more than usual in June with a 26% rise in foot traffic.
+I don’t know if all the cats in NYC decided to sit on the keyboards of their owners at the same time — but everyone seemed to visit PetSmart in June.
+Much more than usual at least, with a 26% rise in foot traffic.

 Apple is on the rise, too.
 Their foot traffic is up 26% from May to June.
-Not only that but just this week, Apple overtook Samsung in phone sales for the 1st time in 4 years!
-See why.
+Not only that, but just this week, Apple beat out Samsung in phone sales for the 1st time in 4 years.
+Here’s why.

 If your foot traffic is lagging, check this out.

-Makeup is one of those things that many consumers put on the back burner in 2020.
+Makeup went on the back burner in 2020.

-But it must be time to stock up again at Ulta Beauty (⬆27%).
-After all, we know that 62% of shoppers preferred shopping at Ulta during COVID, and 81% go there to buy make-up.
+After all, 62% of shoppers preferred shopping at Ulta during COVID, and 81% went there to buy make-up.